 With budgets of €450 million a year upwards a year upwards, F1 is one of the world’s most competitive and secretive sports – so how did one employee manage to steal top-secret data?
 When Benjamin Hoyle decided to quit his role at Mercedes AMG Petronas Formula 1 Team to move to arch-rivals Ferrari, he decided to take more than just his knowledge of engineering along with him, an unfortunate but common practice.
-Its alleged he searched, downloaded and saved classified data to his laptop with the intent to pass it on to Ferrari.
+It’s alleged he searched, downloaded and saved classified data to his laptop with the intent to pass it on to Ferrari.
 Mercedes have dominated Formula 1 since a massive change in engines was introduced in 2014, winning consecutive Constructors’ and Drivers’ World Championships.
 Their advantage is largely believed to come from a superior engine – or Power Unit as it is now called in F1 – which gives them significantly more power than any other engine manufacturer currently in the sport.
 It’s not hard to see why access to such data would be so valuable to rival teams.

 How He Was Caught